Goals of the Science of Security Virtual Organization

 National Security Agency Science of Security Initiative

 The National Security Agency Research Directorate sponsors the Science of Security Initiative to promote foundational cybersecurity science that is needed to mature the cybersecurity discipline and to underpin advances in cyberdefense.
 The SoS initiative works in serveral ways.
 1. Engage the academic community for foundational research, 2.
 Promote rigorous scientific principles, and 3. grow the SoS community.
 The SoS Virtual Organization is the SoS's initiative online home.
+More information about the NSA SoS Initiative Efforts.

 Features of the SoS Virtual Organization